First Seal set for a big spring after mystery hoof setback

 First SealGROUP 1 winner First Seal is on the comeback trail after missing its spring campaign with a serious hoof injury.

-The John Thompson-trained mare had trialled twice and was about to start its spring campaign before daughter of went amiss.
+The John Thompson-trained mare had trialled twice and was about to start its spring campaign before the star daughter of Fastnet Rock went amiss.

 First Seal was found to have a rare deformity in its hoof last September which has kept it off the race track for the last three months.